covcom/304CEM/labs/week3/worksheet3.md

 (For the adventurous!)

-4. Create a new JS module encapsulating functionality from task 3.
+4. Create a new JS module.

 ## Resources